 - Company Details

 - Products & Services

 - Regional Offices

 - Contact Company

-Bio-Images Drug Delivery (BDD) provide service packages for the drug development industry offering controlled-release methods, as well as designing and managing clinical trials using its scintigraphic imaging machines.
+Bio-Images Drug Delivery (BDD) provides service packages for the drug development industry, offering controlled-release methods alongside the design and management of clinical trials using its scintigraphic imaging machines.

 The company shows its expertise in all areas of drug delivery, from troubleshooting and formulating drugs to in-vitro and in-vivo testing.
 Its patented OralogiK™ technology provides specific control of drug release, with opportunities for lifecycle management and development of new products.

 BDD's Medicines and Healthcare Products Regulatory Agency (MHRA) licensed clinical division provides scintigraphy images, which allow the customer to visualise how their tested-formulation is performing in regards to drug delivery.